 Everything we do affects our central nervous system.
-The foods we eat, how much sleep we get, the quality of the air and water we ingest, even things like stress and unseen toxins in cleaning products will have some kind of an effect.
+The food we eat, how much sleep we get, the quality of the air and water we inhale and ingest, even things like stress and unseen toxins in cleaning products will have some kind of an effect.

 - Impairment in judgment, memory, or cognition

 - Slurred speech

 A Timeline Of Withdrawal Symptoms

 Benzodiazepine withdrawal is dangerous and should not be undergone alone, particularly when other substances are involved like opioids or alcohol.
 Because opioids and alcohol have similar depressant effects on the CNS, the inclusion of benzos can lead to a potentially fatal withdrawal.

 The extent and severity of the withdrawal symptoms will depend on the type, frequency, and amount of benzodiazepines used by the individual.
 Typically the experience of withdrawal involves the opposite of the effect the drug produced.